 Managing for wildlife:

-be managed: where it lives, how it lives, and what it needs to survive and flourish.
+you plan to manage: where it lives, how it lives, and what it needs to survive,

 What do Tree Swallows look like?